-When developing your disaster recovery plan, you will need to consider all aspects of the incident.
-Some examples of factors that you may want to consider include but are not limited to: the types of damaged equipment, damaged data, broken communication, broken systems and physical damage to the office space.
-Once you have determined what needs to be done, you will then need to determine which individuals should be responsible for handling each of these areas.
+you will need to consider all aspects of the incident.
+Damaged data, broken communication, broken systems and physical damage to the office space.
+Once you have determined what needs to be done.
+You will then need to determine which individuals should be responsible for handling each of these areas.

-You should also consider the benefits of your disaster recovery plan before you implement it.
+You should also consider the benefits of your Disaster Recovery Planning before you implement it.
 This will ensure that your company is prepared for any disaster, regardless of how large or small.